maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 NOTE: We do not add these definitions directly into our define partial because the variables will differ between desktop and mobile versions of our application.

-*Step 2*: Create an [outer grid-containing element][.container] in our application.html.haml (for both desktop and mobile) by creating a '<body>' tag child '<div>' called .container:
+*Step 2*: Create an [outer grid-containing element][.container] in application.html.haml (for both desktop and mobile) by creating a \<body> tag child \<div> called .container:

-app/views/mobile/layouts/application.html.haml
+For the mobile version of our site use app/views/mobile/layouts/application.html.haml.

     %body
       .container